Kim Dong-wan: 2007: Solo debut

-2008-2011: Military service and musical
+2008–2011: Military service and musical

-Kim enlisted for mandatory military service in November 2008, at an army training camp in Gongju, Chungcheongnam-do He was discharged on 17 December 2010, after serving 24 months as an administrative worker at the Seodaemun-gu District Office.
+Kim enlisted for mandatory military service in November 2008, at an army training camp in Gongju, South Chungcheong Province He was discharged on 17 December 2010, after serving 24 months as an administrative worker at the Seodaemun-gu District Office.

 Upon being discharged Kim joined Shinhwa bandmate Shin Hye-sung at Liveworks Company and has since played the lead role of Hedwig in theatrical musical Hedwig and the Angry Inch at Sang Sang Art Hall in Seoul.
 In August 2011, Kim played the role of Korean independence activist, Lee Youk-sa in MBC two-part special drama, The Peak, also known as Life of Lee Youk-Sa, the Poet who Embraced Epoch.
 It was broadcast on Korea's Liberation Day, 15 August 2011.
 Lee Youk-sa was a poet during the Japanese Colonial Period who died in prison at the age of 40, leaving behind a collection of some 40 works of poetry.